Elie-A-98/odc/README.md

 - api can only depend on lib
 - design can only depend on lib

-I am not religious about this structure, and probably in a real big application dependencies would need to mix a bit, but I find that it helps unify the decision on how to compose components.
+I am not religious about this structure, and probably in a real big application dependencies would need to mix a bit.

-You can another folder in the root called feature, this belongs in the app group since it's free to use all other groups.
+There's another folder in the root called feature, this belongs in the app group since it's free to use all other groups.
 It's in root because it's easier to access.

-I considered a feature a page, so i followed next.js app router structure for url matching to represent also where this feature is rendered.
+I considered a feature a page, so i followed next.js app router structure.
 `features/_shared` contain component that are shared between features.
 Ideally features should not use each other, and if something needs to be shared between them, I lift it up to the `_shared/` folder.

 For naming conventions I followed kebab-case because I allow a file to export more than 1 react component.
-I want to keep the files count small while grouping related things together.

 Finally I try to not export things that are used in 1 place because when scaled the global module gets messy.